ajaykarwal/ajaykarwal-v8/src/posts/2019-04-29-add-spaces-to-macos-dock.md

 ---
 layout: post
-date: "2019-04-29"
+date: '2019-04-29'
-title: "Add spaces to the Dock in macOS"
+title: 'Add spaces to the Dock in macOS'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
 tags:
     - macos
     - terminal
 ---

 If you want to take greater control of how apps are organised on your macOS Dock, a great way is to add spaces between groups of apps.